microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 ### Event Hubs

 The first step is to create a new Event Hub.
 There is documentation for doing so using the [Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli).
+Make sure to create both an Event Hubs namespace and an Event Hub under that namespace.

 **Note:** When creating the Event Hubs Namespace, set the **Pricing Tier** to **Standard** and set the **Throughput Units** to **1**.